We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 What is a no-appraisal home equity loan?

-No-appraisal HELOANS can be used by borrowers to access the money they have built up in their homes without needing an appraisal.
+Borrowers can use no-appraisal HELOANS to access the money they have built up in their homes without needing an appraisal.
 Lenders typically offer these loans for primary residences, although some will also provide loans on second homes and investment properties.

 Home equity loans, also known as second mortgages, take a second lien position on your home on top of your first mortgage and will increase your combined loan-to-value (CLTV).
 Because you have to carry two mortgages, there's an increased risk of foreclosure on your home if you run into financial difficulties and fall behind on your payments on either loan.

-These loans may not be a reasonable option for those who recently financed a new home purchase since they may not have built enough equity.
+These loans may not be an option for those who recently financed a new home purchase since they may not have built enough equity.

 Tips on how to get a home equity loan without an appraisal